hanlogy/web.readonly.page/README.md

 ## Why

-- **Bring Your Own Data (BYOD):** your content stays where it already lives (GitHub, S3, your server, etc.)
+- **Bring Your Own Data:** your content stays where it already lives (GitHub, S3, your server, etc.)
-- **Zero-knowledge by design:** no server-side storage of your content or visited URLs
+- **privacy:** no server-side storage of your content or visited URLs
-- **Portable setup:** configuration lives in your browser and can be exported/imported as a JSON file
+- **Portable:** configuration lives in your browser and can be exported/imported as a JSON file

 ## How it works

-### Core philosophy: BYOD + zero-knowledge
+### Core philosophy: BYOD + privacy-first

 - **Client-side SPA:** everything runs in the browser
 - **No proxying:** the browser fetches content directly from your URLs